Placement (electronic design automation): Application specifics

-(or “arrays”) that are separated by routing channels.
-Placement maps the circuit's subcircuits into programmable FPGA logic blocks in a manner that guarantees the completion of the subsequent stage of routing.
+(or “arrays”) separated by routing channels.
+The placement process then optimally maps the design, specified as a netlist, onto a number of these CLBs.
+As FPGAs grow significantly in size (i.e. the number of CLBs on a die), it is typical that ASIC placement algorithms are lightly modified for use in FPGAs.

 Objectives and constraints

-Placement is formulated as constrained optimization.
-In particular, the clock cycle of a chip is determined by the delay of its longest path, usually referred to as the critical path.
-Given a performance specification, a placer must ensure that no path exists with delay exceeding the maximum specified delay.
+Placement is formulated as a constrained optimization problem.
+In particular, the clock cycle of a chip is determined by the delay of its longest path, usually referred to as critical path delay.
+Given a performance specification (usually, a clock period target in nanoseconds), a placer attempts to ensure that no path exists with delay exceeding the maximum specified delay.
+This objective may not be satisfiable on all designs: there may exist no placement at all which meets the designer's targeted delay.